• Skip to primary navigation

 The aroma of spicy, tangy, sweet and sour dishes warms my heart and takes me back in time.
 Nothing better than to come back to a home cook meal after a hard days work.

 Every spoonful felt like a warm hug from my mom.
 And all my challenges of the day melted away with every mouthful of delicious food.
 There are two things that bring us together and creates a future memory.
-Great food shared with the good company of loved ones.
+Great food shared with good company, our loved ones.

 One thing I’ve learned and carried throughout my life from my childhood years is gathering together and sharing a meal as a family.
 How are you sharing your heritage and culture with the next generation?